To what does the June 1st deadline refer? Posting the materials or receiving them?

 - Of the two works you submit, one should be your best work (regardless of instrumentation).

 - The other should be your best work that is closest to the consortium/performer requirement for which you are applying.
-It need not be exact, but can feature any number of the instruments from the category in another context.
+It need not be exact, but can feature the category in another context.
 The judges will be interested in seeing how you handle the instrument(s) in as close a context as you can show.

 - Additionally, one of these two chosen compositions (not an arrangement or recasting of an earlier work) must be no more than five (5) years old.